 There will be 15 voting members on the Steering Committee.
-The voting members are appointed by the Healtheway board of directors.
+The voting members are appointed by The Sequoia Project board of directors.
 The following stakeholder groups will be represented on the Steering Committee in the following manner:

-- 8 representatives from Carequality Founding organizations, as designated by all Carequality members - No less than 3 and no more than 4 of these individuals can be representatives of technology vendors - The remaining 7 seats shall include: - The National Coordinator for HIT - One representative of federal agencies selected by the federal agencies - o One representative that can specifically represent the interests of patients - 4 seats will be filled either from Healtheway members or other stakeholders to assure balanced representation
+- 8 representatives from Carequality Founding organizations, as designated by all Carequality members - No less than 3 and no more than 4 of these individuals can be representatives of technology vendors - The remaining 7 seats shall include: - o The National Coordinator for HIT - One representative of federal agencies selected by the federal agencies - One representative that can specifically represent the interests of patients - 4 seats will be filled either from The Sequoia Project members or other stakeholders to assure balanced representation